Skip to main content

 Entering

 Entering a race is easy.
-If it’s a South West Region race, an entry form will appear on the club noticeboard a couple of weeks before the race, and all you have to do is sign up.
+If it’s a South West Region race, Nigel will put a notice on the Spond app a couple of weeks before the race, and all you have to do is sign up.
 The Club will enter you for the race and the nominated Team Leader for that race will collect the entry fees from you on the day.

 Quite often, entry forms for races in other regions will appear on the board, but if a centralised entry isn’t available from the club, you’ll have to send off your own individual entry to the organiser.